AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

    6. In the **[!UICONTROL Add datasets]** wizard, **[!UICONTROL Select datasets]** step,

-      1. select the following datasets:
+      1. Select the following datasets:

          - **[!UICONTROL Luma Mobile App Event Dataset]**, the dataset you created as part of the [Create a dataset](platform.md#create-a-dataset) section in the Experience Platform lesson.
          - **[!UICONTROL ODE DecisionEvents - *sandbox name*] decisioning**